Palais de Beaulieu: History

 The first "Comptoir Vaudois d'échantillons" was inaugurated in Lausanne in 1916, thanks to the Société industrielle et commerciale de Lausanne, the Chambre vaudoise du commerce et de l'industrie, with support from the Lausanne Municipality.
 This kind of event was a novelty in Switzerland but was to be generalized afterwards.
 The first Comptoir suisse took place in September, 1920.
 Since then, only one edition never happened: the one of 1939, because of the war.
 Note that the first official event of the NASA in Europe took place during the 1962 Comptoir suisse.

-The great hall – later to be known as Beaulieu's main building – was built in 1921.
-It is called the Palais de Beaulieu since 1957.
+The great hall, later to be known as Beaulieu's main building, was built in 1921.
+It has been called the Palais de Beaulieu since 1957.
 During the Second World War, it hosted prisoners of war.
 Talks about creating a new theater began in 1949, and involved the Lausanne Municipality and the Société Coopérative du Comptoir Suisse.
 In 1954, the Théâtre de Beaulieu was inaugurated.
 Nowadays, the Theater is used, among others, by well-known local institutions such as the Béjart Ballet Lausanne, the Orchestre de la Suisse romande and the Paternelle.

 On the western side of Beaulieu, buildings were added between 1920 and 1940.
-Then, between 1950 and 1954, development moved to the South and East of the site.
-The North Halls were built in 1960 and many renovations followed.
+Between 1950 and 1954, development moved to the south and the east of the site.
+The North Halls were built in 1960, and many renovations followed.
 Thus, as well as the Comptoir suisse, Beaulieu gradually hosted conventions, artistic activities and economic events.